DSchau/load-tasks/README.md

 A plugin to output a file/task object based on a specified globbing pattern.

+Consider using [require-tasks][require-tasks], which is largely a little more polished and flexible.

 ## Usage

 *The examples below show the usage within gulp, but should work with grunt or any other build system (or even outside of a build system!)*